 Sites like Spark Notes and CliffsNotes are often hailed as lifesavers for those reading-intensive classes, providing quick, easy-to-read study guides and summaries of books that students may not have even bothered to read at all.
 Still, these websites aren’t just for lazy bums, as they do make for great tools with understanding and analyzing the text.

-If they don’t cover the book you’re reading, all hope is not lost.
+If they don’t cover the textbook you’re reading, all hope is not lost.
 Check out these seven great alternatives to Spark Notes & CliffsNotes.

 With over 460 free study guides, book notes, and chapter summaries, PinkMonkey is a great resource for students.